An overview of our Safeguarding policy so you can follow it and keep girls safe

 - We have a safeguarding structure in place.

-- We have child protection and safeguarding procedures which reflect best practice.
+- We have child protection and safeguarding procedures which reflect best practice in the UK safeguarding sector.

 - We share concerns and information with other agencies when there are significant concerns about an adult’s suitability to work with children, or where we believe that someone is at risk of abuse or harm.

-- We process information lawfully and securely, in line with the Data Protection Act 2018.
+- We process information lawfully and securely, in line with Girlguiding Data Protection procedures and the Data Protection Act 2018.

-- We share information about child protection and safeguarding best practice with members, staff and volunteers.
+- We increase knowledge and awareness of child protection and safeguarding best practice with volunteers, members and staff.
 We do this via A Safe Space pocket guides, e-learning and face-to-face training.

-- We recruit volunteers safely, in line with the recruitment and vetting policy.
+- We recruit volunteers and staff safely, in line with our recruitment policies.

-- We use our procedures to manage allegations against staff and volunteers.
+- We use our procedures to manage allegations against volunteers and staff.

-- We use complaints and whistleblowing policies and procedures.
+- We use complaints and whistleblowing policies and procedures to identify safeguarding concerns.

-- We always have health and safety measures in place - in line with the law and regulatory guidance - to provide a safe physical environment.
+- We always have health and safety measures in place, in line with the law and statutory guidance, to provide a safe physical or digital environment.

 What does Girlguiding expect of you as volunteers, staff or adult members?

-- To follow the good safeguarding behaviours on our website.
+- To follow effective and good safeguarding behaviours

-- To report all concerns, allegations and disclosures to your commissioner, the national Safeguarding team or, if you are based with British Guiding Overseas, the BGO Chief Commissioner
+- To report all concerns, allegations and disclosures to your commissioner, the HQ Safeguarding Team or, if you are based with British Girlguiding Overseas, the BGO Chief Commissioner

-- To work with your commissioner or the national Safeguarding team to act when there’s a report of an allegation, concern or disclosure.
+- To work with your commissioner or the HQ Safeguarding Team to act when there’s a report of an allegation, concern or disclosure.

-- To be vigilant - so that you are alert when something is wrong.
+- To be vigilant - so that you are alert when something is wrong or concerning.

-- To act as soon as there’s a problem.
+- To act as soon as there’s a problem or concern.
 Report it within 24 hours, or sooner if it is an emergency or there’s an immediate risk of harm.

 - To be accountable - don’t assume that someone else has responded to a concern.